meera-centrum/ai-ams-fe-analyticsai-panel/README.md

 On main branch:
 Automatic Release:

 1. `yarn version --new-version ***` for example: `yarn version --new-version 2.3.15`
 2. `git push` and wait until the CI workflow has been finished.
 3. Make a draft release with this new version on GitHub.
 4. `git tag origin ***` for example: `git tag origin v2.3.15` and wait until the Release workflow has been finished.

-* If automatic Release workflow failed you had to make a release version manually.
+- If automatic Release workflow failed you had to make a release version manually.

 Manual Release (Replacement for 4th step):

 1. You must to make sure `dist` folder is up to date.
 So run `yarn build`.
 2. Move dist content to new folder named like repo project: `mv dist ai-ams-fe-analyticsai-panel`
 3. Zip this new folder with a template name: `zip ai-ams-fe-analyticsai-panel-***.zip ai-ams-fe-analyticsai-panel -r` for example: `zip ai-ams-fe-analyticsai-panel-2.3.15.zip ai-ams-fe-analyticsai-panel -r`
-4. Make a checksum file for this zip: `md5sum ai-ams-fe-groupcontent-panel-***.zip > ai-ams-fe-groupcontent-panel-***.zip.md5` for example: `md5sum ai-ams-fe-groupcontent-panel-2.3.15.zip > ai-ams-fe-groupcontent-panel-2.3.15.zip.md5`
+4. Make a checksum file for this zip: `md5sum ai-ams-fe-analyticsai-panel-***.zip > ai-ams-fe-analyticsai-panel-***.zip.md5` for example: `md5sum ai-ams-fe-analyticsai-panel-2.3.15.zip > ai-ams-fe-analyticsai-panel-2.3.15.zip.md5`
 5. Now we should upload these two files into the new release on github.

+## How to build locally on docker

+- Run `yarn run localbuild`

 # Grafana panel plugin template